Irish Soda Bread Scones

 I lied!
 These Irish soda bread scones are as festive as we get around here for St. Patricks Day.

 Honest truth?
-I was busy testing recipes for the cookbook on Tuesday and the idea for these scones came to me completely out of the blue.
+I was busy testing recipes on Tuesday and the idea for these scones came to me completely out of the blue.

 My creative energy seems to come in waves these days.
 I either can’t think of anything or I’m able to come up with an entire page’s worth of ideas.
 One or the other.
 There is no balance these days.
 The good news?
 The scones turned out exactly as I’d hoped they would!